 - Pellets: I used a combination of mesquite and hickory pellets and it turned out lovely!
 But feel free to use whatever combo you want.

-- Cook time: How long you need to cook the turkey at 350 degrees (at the end of cooking) will vary depending upon how many pounds your turkey is.
-For a 13 pound turkey it took 40 minutes cooking at 350 degrees for the turkey to reach an internal temperature of 165.
+- 350 Degree Cook time: How long you need to cook the turkey at 350 degrees F. (at the end of cooking) will vary depending upon how many pounds your turkey is.
+For a 13 pound turkey it took 40 minutes cooking at 350 degrees F. for the turkey to reach an internal temperature of 165.
 If your turkey is not completely thawed that will also effect the cooking time.

 - Dairy-Free: Feel free to sub olive oil for the butter if you are dairy-free!